 1. Preheat the oven to 425°F. Rub the oil over the inside surface of a Cast Iron Skillet.

 2. Remove the backbone from the chicken: cut lengthwise along each side of the back bone with a sharp knife, discard and open the chicken like a book with the skin side facing down.
 Use the tip of your knife to score the cartilage that runs down the center, being careful not to cut through it, so that the chicken lies very flat.
 Season the chicken all over with the salt and pepper.

-- Heat the oil in the skillet over medium heat.
+3. Heat the skillet over medium heat until hot.
 When the oil is hot but not smoking place the chicken skin side down in the skillet.
 Cook until the underside is browned and no longer sticks to the surface of the skillet, about 10 minutes.
 Carefully transfer the chicken to a plate, skin side up.

-- Transfer the chicken to a platter.
+5. Transfer the chicken to a platter.
 Whisk the remaining 3 tablespoons butter into the pan juices until melted.
-Spoon sauce over chicken and serve.
+Spoon sauce over chicken, add remaining thyme sprigs and serve.